open-compensation-token-license/license-token-website/wikisrc/nft-for-content-creators.md

 ### Step 5: Market and Promote Your NFT

 Leverage social media and collaborations to promote your NFT, using engaging storytelling to resonate with buyers.
+For more insights, check out [NFT Marketing Through Storytelling](https://www.license-token.com/wiki/nft-marketing-through-storytelling).

 ## Potential Challenges and Considerations

 - **Environmental Concerns:** Blockchain technology powering NFTs consumes significant energy.
 Efforts are underway to develop greener alternatives.
+See [Sustainable Blockchain Practices](https://www.license-token.com/wiki/sustainable-blockchain-practices) for more information.
 - **Market Volatility:** NFT prices can be highly volatile.
 - **Legal Implications:** Be mindful of legal implications, particularly concerning copyright and ownership transfers.